-Cedric White has been homeless for 6 months and has spent nearly half of that time in the Hospital.
+Cedric White has been homeless for 6 months and has spent nearly half of that time in the hospital.
 A liver transplant and a subsequent bout with pneumonia left the young man weakened and in need of care that extended well beyond his hospital stay.
-Through a partnership with National Health Foundation (NHF) and a local hospital, White was able to receive continued care at NHF’s Pathway Recuperative Care.
+Through a partnership with National Health Foundation (NHF) and a local hospital, White was able to receive continued care at Mid-City Recuperative Care.

 Like many individuals who have undergone major surgery, White had countless follow-up appointments he needed to make and manage.
 For individuals who have a home and resources such as a car and family support, such care is challenging, but manageable.
 For individuals without a home, the demands of post-operative care are rarely met and subsequent hospitalizations are frequently necessary.